-- (1) The conditions for the procurement of goods by means of petty cash purchases referred to in Section 12(1) (a) of this Policy must be stipulated in a Petty Cash Policy and must include the following: - (a) The terms on which a manager may delegate responsibility for petty cash to an official reporting to the manager; - (b) Maximum number of petty cash purchases or the maximum amounts per month for each manager; - (c) Any types of expenditure from petty cash purchases that are excluded, where this is considered necessary; and - (d) A monthly reconciliation report from each manager must be provided to the chief financial officer, including - (i) The total amount of petty cash purchases for that month; and - (ii) Receipts and appropriate documents for each purchase. - (2) The Chief Financial Officer have the discretion to approve transactions that does not exceed R 2 000 per transaction.
+- (1) The Accounting Officer must establish the conditions for the procurement of goods by means of cash purchases and petty cash purchases referred to in Section 12(1) of this Policy, which must include the following: - (a) The terms on which a manager may delegate responsibility for cash purchases and petty cash to an official reporting to the manager; - (b) Maximum number of petty cash purchases or the maximum amounts per month for each manager; - (c) Any types of expenditure from petty cash purchases that are excluded, where this is considered necessary; and - (d) A monthly reconciliation report from each manager must be provided to the chief financial officer, including - (i) The total amount of petty cash purchases for that month; and - (ii) Receipts and appropriate documents for each purchase. - (2) Cash purchases will be dealt with in terms of the Petty Cash Policy of Council. - (3) Petty cash purchases will be dealt with in terms of the Supply Chain Management Policy of Council. - (4) The Chief Financial Officer have the discretion to approve transactions that does not exceed R 2 000 per transaction.